Blendify/blender-manual/blender_docs/manual/troubleshooting/3d_view.rst

 ------------

 There are a couple of reasons why you may be experiencing a slow viewport.

+Old Hardware
-The first is that your hardware, mainly your graphics card, may be too slow to keep up with your model.
+   Sometimes your hardware, mainly your graphics card, may be too slow to keep up with your model.
-The second is that your your graphics card driver may be out of date, you will always want to use the latest supported driver for your hardware.
+Upgrade Graphics Driver
+   In some cases, slow selection is resolved by using updated drivers.

 Slow Selection
 --------------